snigo/mathx/README.md

 #### `MathX.getPrecision()`

-Calculates precision of provided number, including negative precision, aka number of trailing zeros of the integer
+Calculates precision of the provided number, including negative precision, aka number of trailing zeros of the integer

 | **Parameter** | **Type** | **Default value** | **Notes**                                      |
 |---------------|----------|-------------------|------------------------------------------------|